 We encourage employee involvement in the Group’s social development activities.
 It enables our employees to make a difference in their communities and environment while enhancing our Employee Value Proposition (EVP).

-Customers are also engaged in our social development activities through cause-related marketing, and for Woolworths, our customer loyalty programme, MySchool MyVillage MyPlanet.
+Customers are also engaged in our social development activities through cause-related marketing, and the MySchool MyVillage MyPlanet customer loyalty programme.

-Both employee and customer involvement enables the extension of the Group’s social development reach.
+Both employee and customer involvement enable the extension of the Group’s social development reach.

 The world’s complex challenges require deep insights and a collective effort to make a difference.
-As such, the Group’s approach to social development is based on meaningful collaboration and partnerships that build capacity and develop supportive networks within our communities.
+The Group has based its social development approach on meaningful collaboration and partnerships that build capacity and develop supportive networks within our communities.

-Our approach is tailored to the various countries where we operate.
-They have different social contexts and, therefore, require customised approaches to making meaningful contributions to the communities we impact.
+We have a tailored approach for each country where we operate.
+They have different social contexts and, therefore, require customised approaches to making meaningful contributions to the various communities.

-The Corporate Social Investment (CSI) Policy guides, and the Woolworths Trust (Trust) governs Woolworths’ social development activities.
+The CSI Policy guides, and the Woolworths Trust (Trust) governs Woolworths’ social development activities.
 Established in 2003, the Trust, a legal entity managed by a Board of Trustees, reports on its activities to the WHL Board Social and Ethics Committee.

 The CSI Policy mandates that we assess potential programmes or initiatives with the drivers and risks of long-term sustainability in mind.
 Multi-year interventions are preferred above ad hoc or once-off projects, and we consider the relevance, scalability and potential for future expansion.